Diversity of fish: Teleosts

 Teleosts are the most advanced or "modern" fishes.
-They are overwhelmingly the dominant class of fishes (or for that matter, vertebrates) with nearly 30,000 species, covering about 96 percent of all extant fish species.
+They are overwhelmingly the dominant class of fishes (or for that matter, vertebrates) with nearly 30,000 species, covering about 96 per cent of all extant fish species.
 They are ubiquitous throughout fresh water and marine environments from the deep sea to the highest mountain streams.
 Included are nearly all the important commercial and recreational fishes.

 Teleosts have a movable maxilla and premaxilla and corresponding modifications in the jaw musculature.
 These modifications make it possible for teleosts to protrude their jaws outwards from the mouth.
 The caudal fin is homocercal, meaning the upper and lower lobes are about equal in size.
 The spine ends at the caudal peduncle, distinguishing this group from those in which the spine extends into the upper lobe of the caudal fin.

 By habitat

 Fish can also be demersal or pelagic.
 Demersal fish live on or near the bottom of oceans and lakes, while pelagic fish inhabit the water column away from the bottom.
 Habitats can also be vertically stratified.
 Epipelagic fish occupy sunlit waters down to 200 m, mesopelagic fish occupying deeper twilight waters down to 1000 m, and bathypelagic fish inhabiting the cold and pitch black depths below.

-Most oceanic species (78 percent, or 44 percent of all fish species), live near the shoreline.
+Most oceanic species (78 per cent, or 44 per cent of all fish species), live near the shoreline.
 These coastal fish live on or above the relatively shallow continental shelf.
-Only 13 percent of all fish species live in the open ocean, off the shelf.
-Of these, 1 percent are epipelagic, 5 percent are pelagic, and 7 percent are deep water.
+Only 13 per cent of all fish species live in the open ocean, off the shelf.
+Of these, 1 per cent are epipelagic, 5 per cent are pelagic, and 7 per cent are deep water.

 Fish are found in nearly all natural aquatic environments.
 Most fish, whether by species count or abundance, live in warmer environments with relatively stable temperatures.
 However, some species survive temperatures up to 44.6 C, while others cope with colder waters; there are over 200 finfish species south of the Antarctic Convergence.
-Some fish species tolerate salinities over 10 percent.
+Some fish species tolerate salinities over 10 per cent.